Screenplay Format for 2023: 9 Tips & Tricks for Screenwriters

 Storyboard

 A series of pictures or drawings called a storyboard is used to visualize a script or story.
-Film, television, animation, and other visual media industries frequently use storyboards to organize the shots and scenes for a production.
+Film, television, animation, and other visual media industries often use storyboards to organize the shots and scenes for a production.

 Standalone